DFE-Digital/tra-digital-design-history/app/posts/qualifications-service/2023-03-20-qualification-service.md

 ### Walkthrough of qualification service

-Demo shows service being accessed by the DfE Identity account.
-Uncludes a basic auth account creation with a DQT lookup.
+Demo shows service being accessed by the DfE Identity account (basic auth account creation plus a DQT lookup).

 {% from "vimeo/macro.njk" import appVimeo with context %}